skcoding123/ugc-downloader/readme.md

-# YT Downloader
+# UGC Downloader

-A simple local **YouTube downloader** with a React front-end and a Flask backend that uses **yt-dlp** to download videos.
+A simple local **Social media downloader** with a React front-end and a Flask backend that uses **yt-dlp** to download videos.
 The UI lets you queue multiple URLs, set filenames, start downloads, and monitor live progress.

 ---